-Since last June, Liverpool airport has offered its passengers the option of searching for flights using the Skyscanner API without leaving its own portal, so passengers can now find the lowest airfares for flights departing from Liverpool.
+Since last June, Liverpool airport offers its passengers the option of searching for flights using the Skyscanner API without leaving its own website.
+This way, passengers can find the lowest airfares for flights departing from Liverpool.

-The John Lennon airport in Liverpool (LJLA) is the first to build and launch a search service on its website using the Skyscanner API, which connects its passengers with flight comparison data on this platform.
+The John Lennon airport in Liverpool (LJLA) has been the first to build and launch a search service on its website using the Skyscanner API, which connects its passengers with flight comparison data on this platform.